ramiroarga/MDEF/docs/MasterProject/01-Initialideas.md

 ![](../images/micchall1.jpg)

-*Final term Interventions*

-I decided to start prototyping different filtration stages for greywater, so I built a lipids trap, which would be the first stage of the water depuration system.
+Then, I decided to start prototyping different filtration stages for greywater, so I built a lipids trap, which would be the first stage of the water depuration system.
 The lipid trap consists of a recipient where water flows through in a certain direction passing through some “flow traps” that give direction to the greywater entering from one side to the other separating lipids (oils and fats) by density difference.
 I made it transparent in order to be able to see the flow and function of it.
 Was a interesting exercise to understand how it works and to build it effectively without leaks and support the water pressure and weight.
 The trap´s input side has a coarse cloth filter that avoids big compounds (solids) entering in the system that works as a first filter before the flow traps.